danstackme/apity/README.md

-# DanStack API
+# Apity

-A type-safe API client generator for React applications with file-based routing and runtime validation.
+A type-safe API client generator for React applications with runtime validation.

 ## Features

 - 🔒 Type-safe API endpoints with TypeScript
-- 📁 File-based routing for API endpoints
+- 📄 Define your API schema with Zod
-- 🔄 Automatic type generation
+- 🔄 Static type generation for path and query parameters
 - 🎯 Runtime validation with Zod
 - ⚡️ React Query integration
-- 🚀 OpenAPI/Swagger support

 ## Installation